Circuits of Recognition

 The Chicago case highlights three practical lessons about how this shift happens:

 First, change takes hold when exceptions become standard practice.
 Field transformation occurs when community ownership’s requirements and practices are written into underwriting criteria, program guidelines, and eligibility rules.
-The City’s cooperative/CLT underwriting pool formalized eligibility and documentation standards, turning one-off accommodations into reusable frameworks.
-Where Chicago’s co-ops have won, it is because practices (such as adaptive design, patchwork finance, mediation) were inscribed as lender expectations and city program rules rather than remaining informal workarounds.
+The City’s cooperative underwriting pool formalized eligibility and documentation standards, turning one-off accommodations into reusable frameworks.
+Where Chicago’s co-ops have won, it is because practices (such as adaptive design, patchwork finance, translation) were inscribed as lender expectations and city program rules rather than remaining informal workarounds.

 Second, recognition initially depends on people but lasts only when it becomes portable.
 In Chicago, much of the work of making community ownership legible has relied on individual mediators who carry relationships, explain models, and troubleshoot problems across institutions.
 This “people-infrastructure,” while fragile, is essential early on.
 Durable transformation depends on embedding recognition in tools that others can use without relying on the same individuals to broker every deal.
-The city’s revisions to share loan designs and its acceptance of PiHCO’s scattered-site model suggest how recognition can begin to move independently of its original champions.

-Lastly, recognition politics shows the potential to displace neoliberal “growth” logics with a moral code of responsibility, centering stewardship, permanence, and care as a new common sense of legitimate development.
+Lastly, recognition politics shows the potential to contest neoliberal “growth” logics with a moral code of responsibility, centering stewardship, permanence, and care as a new common sense of development.
 This shift can broaden inclusion, but it does not automatically produce redistribution.
 Unless field-building is intentionally designed to reach Black-, brown-, and working class-led groups – and linked to material supports such as public land transfer or dedicated cooperative finance—new standards risk reproducing inequality under a more inclusive label.
 The political stakes of CWB thus lie in deciding whose priorities are written into the templates that guide knowable, fundable development, because that is where hegemony is either reproduced as “inclusive responsibility” or bent toward democratic control.

 From Community Projects to Field Consciousness